josejhkim/tp/docs/DeveloperGuide.md

     5a2.
 WeddingHero informs the user that no matching guest was found.
     5a3.
 If the user re-enters a valid tag with a different value as an identifier, the process resumes at step 4.
     5a4.
 If the user changes commands, the use case ends.

+### Use case: Edit a guest

+**Preconditions:**
+- A wedding has been created.
+- A wedding has been set as the active wedding in WeddingHero.
+- The guest to be edited exists in the current wedding's guest list.

+**MSS**

+1. User requests to view the current guest list.
+2. WeddingHero displays the list of guests.
+3. User enters the edit command with the guest's index and at least one field to modify (e.g., `edit 1 p/91234567 e/newemail@example.com`).
+4. WeddingHero validates the index and the new field values.
+5. WeddingHero updates the guest's information with the new values.
+6. WeddingHero displays a confirmation message showing the updated guest information.
+   Use case ends.

+**Extensions:**

+3a. **Invalid Index**
+    3a1.
+User enters an index that is out of range or invalid.
+    3a2.
+WeddingHero displays an error message indicating that the index is invalid.
+    3a3.
+WeddingHero prompts the user to enter a valid index.
+    3a4.
+If the user provides a valid index, the process resumes at step 4.

+3b. **No Fields Specified**
+    3b1.
+User enters the edit command with an index but no fields to modify.
+    3b2.
+WeddingHero displays an error message indicating that at least one field must be specified for editing.
+    3b3.
+WeddingHero prompts the user to include at least one field to edit.
+    3b4.
+If the user includes valid fields to edit, the process resumes at step 4.

+4a. **Invalid Field Values**
+    4a1.
+User enters invalid values for one or more fields (e.g., invalid phone number or email format).
+    4a2.
+WeddingHero displays specific error messages for each invalid field.
+    4a3.
+WeddingHero prompts the user to correct the invalid fields.
+    4a4.
+If the user provides valid field values, the process resumes at step 5.

+4b. **Duplicate Person**
+    4b1.
+The edited guest information would result in a duplicate of an existing guest.
+    4b2.
+WeddingHero displays an error message indicating that the edit would create a duplicate guest.
+    4b3.
+WeddingHero prompts the user to modify the fields to avoid duplication.
+    4b4.
+If the user provides non-duplicating values, the process resumes at step 5.

 ---